TouK/http-mock-server/README.md

 * statusCode - integer, status code of response when predicate is satisfied, default 200
 * method - POST|PUT|DELETE|GET|TRACE|OPTION|HEAD, expected http method of request, default POST
 * responseHeaders - groovyClosure as string which must evaluate to Map which will be added to response headers, default { _ -> [:] }
+* schema - path to xsd schema file on mockserver classpath; default empty, so no vallidation of request is performed; if validation fails then response has got status 400 and response is raw message from validator

+### Closures request properties

 In closures input parameter (called req) contains properties:

 * text - request body as java.util.String
 * headers - java.util.Map with request headers